jaho1986/InterviewQuestions/Microservices.md

 #### Queries
 Queries express the desire of information, generally an especific representation of the state of the system.

+#### Why do we have to enforce optimistic concurrency control?
+Event sourcing is based on building the state of the aggregate based on the order of the sequence events.
+For the state to be correct, it is important that the ordering or events enforce by implementing event versioning.
+Optimistic concurrency control is then used to ensure that only the expected event versions can alter the state of the aggregate at any given point of time.
+This is especially important when two or more clients requests are made at the same time to alter the state of the aggregate.

 ### Saga Pattern

 #### What is a distributed transaction?